ThatGuySam/customer-chat-for-facebook/README.txt

 == Changelog ==

+= 1.0.3.2 =
+* Added Color option
+* Added Greeting options
+* Added Ref option
+* Added new FAQs
+* Added link to Facebook Documentation
+* Update to Greeting Display option since minimized is deprecated

 = 1.0.3.1 =
-Fix Minimized option not working
+* Fix Minimized option not working

 = 1.0.3 =
 * Added a new setting to show language and where to update it